 If you’ve been looking for a miter saw to add to your workshop, you might be overwhelmed with information.
 There are so many options and so many models of miter saws with slightly different variations on each of these.
 Should you get a compound saw?
 Should it be single or dual?
 Do you need a sliding saw?
 Does it need to be portable?
 How about vertical capacity?
 What type of material will you use?

-Although you might be tempted to go overboard with your first saw purchase – after all, there’s probably some time that you’ll need all the extra functionality – the basic workshop doesn’t need much more than a compound miter saw.
+Although you might be tempted to go overboard with your first saw purchase, but a basic workshop doesn’t need much more than a compound miter saw.
 Table saws are preferred for large pieces of lumber, but for trim work, frame-making, crown molding, furniture legs and supports, a compound miter saw will do everything you need.

 If you’re watching your budget, the Hitachi C10FCE2 10-Inch Compound Miter Saw should be on your list.
 This saw strikes a nice balance between budget and performance with a compact design, consistent performance, and just enough extra functionality and presets to nudge it to the next level.

 It’s hard to categorize the Hitachi C10FCE2.
 Is it the star of the basic saw class, or the most budget-friendly of the next class up?
 Either way, it’s an excellent choice for a beginner’s workshop or as a secondary saw when the 12-inch dual bevel sliding compound is just too big and bulky for the job.
 Hitachi has stripped this saw to the bare bones, and then they added back functionality piece by piece until they had the ideal combination of highly-usable features with none of the extra cost.
 This saw features: